istio/enhancements/.github/ISSUE_TEMPLATE/experimental_feature.md

 - [ ] Plan exists for getting feedback.
 This may include user feedback meetings, discuss.istio.io conversations, GitHub issues, or mailing lists.
 > Plan for feedback
-- [ ] No impact on performance when the feature is disabled.